Balance & Traction

 Next is knowing your bike and being able to feel the traction.
 We have drills that give riders a chance to feel and sneak up on the loss of traction sensation without getting out of control.
 In doing this a rider needs to learn things like the torque of the bike and proper gear selection for the traction available.
 For instance, riding the same speed in 2nd or 3rd gear, there is a big difference in the power that is going to the rear wheel.
 There is usually much more power in 2nd gear, because the bike will be at a higher RPM (unless of course you are over-revving the engine).
 Sometimes this extra power is needed, sometimes it promotes wheelspin, which can help or hurt depending on the situation.
 Hence the term, “ride it a gear high” could come into play.
 And did you ever consider how much “rotational mass” your bike gains when the engine is spinning at the higher RPM?
 It can make the motorcycle more stable and even help with traction sometimes…Other times it hurts.
 Very high-level stuff, but that is why we study it so much and practice it even more–then teach it better than the rest.

 A good example of how to understand traction is comparing off-road riding to on-road riding.
-Off-road riding differs so much from on-road due to the issue of traction.
+Off-road riding differs so much from on-road due mainly due to traction.
 You expect 100% traction when on pavement and for dirt it is constantly varying.
 This is why off-road is perceived as being so much more difficult.
 The key to learning about traction is understanding that you can control the traction.
 This will give you a much better foundation to work from.
 A quick YouTube search and you will be able to find examples from the best extreme enduro riders in the world.
 Pay attention and notice one very clear thing.
 They all are riding under control and aware of their traction at all times.
 The obvious difference between the best and the rest revolves heavily on the top riders spinning tires a LOT LESS.
 Because they understand and use the traction when they have it while being in balance.